crossbario/crossbar/README.md

 >To get you started quickly, the command line tool of Crossbar.io is able to generate complete, ready-to-run application templates for different languages.

+### Multi-process Architecture

 Crossbar.io has a **multi-process architecture** where a node controller process spawns and monitors worker processes.
 Worker types include router, application component host and arbitrary guest processes. *The multi-process architecture enables scaling up on multi-core systems and supports secure and robust operation.*

+You can read more about Crossbar's architecture [here](https://github.com/crossbario/crossbar/wiki/Architecture).

+### Full-stack Services

 Crossbar.io also includes a whole set of **full-stack services**, such as authentication and authorization, serving static Web files, HTTP long-poll fallback, HTTP push bridge, CGI scripts and hosting WSGI applications.
 This will often make Crossbar.io all the infrastructure you need besides your database.